 It is advisable to first consider the desired application and the practical use of a particular oven before you can select a particular application.
 First consider the length of the heated tunnel by assessing the dwell time of the desired component, production rate, and dimensions.
 The production rate and the density of the load are normally used to determine the speed of the belt.
 Secondly; one has to decide the loading pattern of their oven by determining the width needed.
 The three major loading patterns include four abreast, side by side, and single file line.

 You can multiply the belt speed by the product dwell time to determine the length of the heat zone.
 In order to select the most suitable oven that can meet your unique production needs, it is advisable to work closely with the manufacturers.
 It is crucial to consider other features such as control style, dual belts, and belt width.

 Continuous ovens are available in different measurements when it comes to cook chamber length and belt width.
 Most continuous ovens have a chamber length of between 20 inches and 28 inches.
 The most common measurements for the belt width of continuous ovens range between 9 inches and 26 inches.

-Custom building is a very important concept that should always be considered when it comes to the design and manufacturer of conveyor belts in order avoid the risk of having to replace the oven after a very short period of time.
+- Custom building is a very important concept that should always be considered when it comes to the design and manufacture of conveyor belts in order to avoid the risk of having to replace the oven after a very short period of time.
 It is, therefore, important to let an oven manufacturer know your intended applications and production specifications.